nayeonshin/coin-converter-app/README.md

-# Coin Tracker App
+# Coin Converter App

-Coin Tracker App is a simple ReactJS app that lets you convert USD to cryptocurrencies.
+Coin Converter App is a simple ReactJS app that lets you convert USD to cryptocurrencies.